 We're always keen to hear from those who have not considered applying to the RPS before, but are equally pleased to hear from those who have and read about what they have achieved recently.

 We are continually striving to address how we can minimise barriers to the widest possible range of applicants and are proud to have adopted Sound and Music's Fair Access Principles.
-We particularly welcome applications from under-represented demographics, such as those from a BAME background or those who are disabled.
+We particularly welcome applications from under-represented demographics, such as those who are Black, Asian and ethnically diverse, or those who are disabled.
 If you feel that any part of our offer - or the experience in applying for it - could inhibit any such person from applying, please do let us know (contact details below) and we will be happy to address this.
 We have also proudly signed up to the Keychange initiative, aiming to achieve 50:50 gender parity in the composers we support.

 How do I apply?
 Applications for the 2020/21 programme have now closed.
 We anticipate reopening applications in February 2021.

 When you apply, you are asked to complete our online application form and also submit three of your compositions for consideration by our panel.
 Selected applicants are then invited for an interview in London to talk more about your music and aspirations.
 The interview panel usually consists of a member of RPS staff, a composer, and a representative each from two of our partner organisations.
 First round applications will be reviewed by RPS staff, two composers and one or two members of staff from two of our partner organisations.
 External adjudicators are rotated each year.

 Selected applicants will be invited for an interview to talk more about your music and aspirations.
 The interview panel will usually consist of a member of RPS staff, a composer, and a representative each from two of our partner organisations.
 First round applications will be reviewed by two members of RPS staff, two composers and one or two members of staff from two of our partner organisations.
 External adjudicators are rotated each year.